Irin04ka-collab/CW3_solution/README.md

 2. Page with detailed information about the post and a list of comments to post.
 3. Search by tag.
 4. Search by user (click on the avatar or username, a list of all posts is displayed).
-5. Bookmarks - page with selected settings.
+5. Bookmarks - page with selected posts.
 Implemented the ability to add and remove posts from bookmarks.
-6. Click hashtags.
+6. Clickable hashtags.
 7. Each page has a return to the main page.

 Made API Backend to output json list for all posts, API Backend to output json dictionary.